bbertka/python-cfworker/README.md

 To use within a CF app, check the examples folder

-Basically, the cfworker.work() function must be overridden with your app's work.
+Basically, the cfworker.run() function must be overridden with your app's work.

 <pre>